EcoJulia/Phylo.jl/README.md

 The package is tested against the current Julia v1.0 release, but also the previous v0.6 and v0.7 versions on Linux, macOS, and Windows.
-Some dependencies are currently broken on v0.7 and v1.0 (in particular interfaces to `JuliaDB` and `RCall`), but `Phylo` works without them for now.
-Hopefully the R interface will be back soon...
+Some dependencies are currently broken on v0.7 and v1.0 (in particular interfaces to `JuliaDB` for both and `RCall` for v1.0), but `Phylo` works without them for now.
+Hopefully the R interface will be back for v1.0 soon...

 ## Contributing and Questions